-ARTICLE 4.
+ARTICLE 3.
 UNNECESSARY ROUGHNESS.
 There shall be no unnecessary roughness.
 This includes, but is not limited to:

 - 1. Forcibly contacting a runner when they are out of bounds or should not have reasonably anticipated such contact by an opponent, before or after the ball is dead. - 2.
 Running into a runner whose forward progress has been stopped, or who has declared themselves down and has made no attempt to advance. - 3.
 A 'kicker' who is standing still or fading backward after the ball has been passed, is out of the play and must not be unnecessarily contacted by the receiving team through the end of the down, or until they assume a distinctly defensive position. - 4.
 Using any part of a players helmet to butt or strike an opponent.
 (Note: This does not prohibit incidental contact in the course of a conventional block or football play) - 5.
-Forcing a wheelchair to tip over, or forcing a player out of their wheelchair using contact and speed that is not compatible with necessary game play.
+Coming into contact with an opponent at an unsafe speed and strength, that is not compatible with necessary game play.
+This includes forcing a wheelchair to tip over, or forcing a player out of their wheelchair using forceful contact not required for game play.